-- [1] The Respondent failed to provide a record of work on completion of restricted building work.
-He is fined \$1,500 and ordered to pay costs of \$700.
-The disciplinary finding will be recorded on the public Register for a period of three years. - [2] If the Respondent provides a record of work by the close of the submission period to both the owner and the Territorial Authority, as per the requirements of section 88(1) of the Act, the fine will be reduced to \$1,000.
+[1] The Respondent failed to provide a record of work on completion of restricted building work.
+He is fined \$1,000 and ordered to pay costs of \$700.
+The fine was reduced on the basis that the Respondent provided a record of work after the complaint had been made.
+The disciplinary finding will be recorded on the public Register for a period of three years.